 - Using the silicone spatula or dough scraper, mix the dry and wet ingredients until combined.

-- Lightly grease the empty yeast mixture bowl with neutral-flavored oil.
+- Lightly grease the empty yeast mixture bowl with neutral oil.
 Use a paper towel to wipe off any excess oil from the bowl and your oily fingers.
 We do not want a pool of oil in the bowl.
 Set it aside; you’ll be putting the dough ball in it later.

 To Knead the Dough Using the Stand Mixer